detekt/detekt/website/docs/gettingstarted/git-pre-commit-hook.md

 of lowered false positives by not scanning files that are not yet ready to be commited.

 First, we need to declare `GitPreCommitFilesTask` task - a gradle task that will retrieve list of staged files in a configuration-cache compatible way.
+Paste following into your project's `build.gradle.kts`:

 ```kotlin
 abstract class GitPreCommitFilesTask : DefaultTask() {